Alfaesal23/whats-enc/README.md

   - `protobuf` for reading and writing the binary conversation format.

 Just run `pip install -r requirements.txt` for all Python dependencies.

+On macOS, installing `protobuf` breaks.
+I had to do this manually with:

+	pip install protobuf --ignore-installed

 ## The code